fmzbl/go-of-life/README.md

 ## How to use

-Run the main file, you can pass it the with and height if you wish
+Run the main file, you can pass it the width and height if you wish

 ```sh
 $ go run main.go width height